erikh/spin/cmd/spin-broker/README.md

 commands to the agents.
 If you just want to launch a VM, talk to the API server.

+To issue entries into the queue, you must organize them into a "package".
+The package contains your mini-queue and must be enqueued as a group to enter processing, otherwise it dies.
+Add commands to your package and then enqueue the package.
+After enqueuing, you can poll the status for a result.
+A result of `record_not_found` (type `*goa.ServiceError` in the design) will indicate that the queue is simply empty, and then you can re-poll until something comes.
+Check out the agent `Loop()` implementation for more.

 ## Toying with the host-path agent

 `make server` then run this script; the files/directories will appear in